Firestone Firehawk 600: Post-qualifying

 After the CART series finished qualifying, the Dayton Indy Lights series held a 100 mi race at the track.
-Dan Wheldon and Mario Dominguez had led the speed charts in practice and qualifying, with top laps over 188 mi/h.
+Dan Wheldon and Mario Domínguez had led the speed charts in practice and qualifying, with top laps over 188 mi/h.
 Damien Faulkner won the race at an average speed of 150.491 mph.

 By late Saturday afternoon, concerns were rising about driver safety on the track.
 Patrick Carpentier went to the medical facility to have his wrist checked (a previous injury he had suffered in a crash at Long Beach).
 As an aside, he mentioned that he could not walk in a straight line for at least four minutes after he got out of his car.
 An impromptu survey was taken during the private drivers' meeting and 21 of the 25 drivers in the starting field reported suffering disorientation and vertigo-like symptoms, including inner ear, or vision problems, after running more than 10 laps (or 20 laps).
 They also claimed that they had had virtually no peripheral vision and limited reaction time.
 This was due to sustained g-loads as high as 5.5, almost double what most persons can endure, and closer to what jet pilots usually experience in shorter time intervals.

 Veteran racing reporter John Oreovicz later said that the Saturday practice session was one of the few times he could recall fearing for the safety of the drivers and fans in what at the time was a quarter-century of covering races.
 By then, at least one driver, Franchitti, doubted that the race would go on as scheduled.
 Later, Bräck recalled that when the drivers' meeting concluded, only he and Tracy were in favor of racing the following day.